tbep-tech/State-of-the-Bay/doc/thriving-habitats-and-abundant-wildlife.md

 ## How are Tampa Bay’s Natural Habitats Changing?

 Prior to the 1980s, many of Tampa Bay’s habitats were damaged, reduced, or lost during development activities.
-Once the value of these habitats was recognized, protections were put in place and monitoring of these habitats began to occur on a regular basis to help understand the effectiveness of different conservation and restoration activities.
+Once the value of these habitats was recognized, protections were put in place and monitoring began on a regular basis to understand the effectiveness of different conservation and restoration activities.

-For most habitats, information comes from assessments of seagrasses and land cover conducted by the Southwest Florida Water Management District.
-To gain or improve our knowledge about some habitats (such as hard bottom), the TBEP and its partners conduct supplemental studies when we recognize that additional information is needed.

 When viewed as a whole, the most significant and meaningful trends in the TBEP habitats of interest over the periods of record examined include: 1) the 47% gain in seagrasses from 1988 to 2020; 2) the slight gains in both emergent tidal wetlands (10% gain) and freshwater wetlands (2% gain) between 1990 and 2017; and 3) the 39 percent loss in native upland habitats from 1990 to 2017.
 The increasing trend in seagrass coverage is a testament to improved bay water quality.